Richard Avedon: In the American West

-During the production period Avedon encountered problems with size availability for quality printing paper.
-While he experimented with platinum printing he eventually settled on Portriga Rapid, a double-weight, fiber-based gelatin silver paper manufactured by Agfa-Gevaert.
+During the production period, Avedon encountered problems with size availability for quality printing paper.
+While he experimented with platinum printing, he eventually settled on Portriga Rapid, a double-weight, fiber-based gelatin silver paper manufactured by Agfa-Gevaert.
 Each print required meticulous work, with an average of thirty to forty manipulations.
 Two exhibition sets of In the American West were printed as artist proofs, one set to remain at the Carter after the exhibition there, and the other, property of the artist, to travel to the subsequent six venues.
-Overall, the printing took nine months, consuming about 68000 sqft of paper.
+Overall, the printing took 9 months and consumed about 68000 sqft of paper.

-While In the American West is one of the Avedon's most notable works, it has often been criticized for falsifying the West through voyeuristic themes and for exploiting his subjects.
-Critics question why a photographer from the East who traditionally focuses on models or public figures would go out West to capture the working class members who represent hardship and suffering.
-They argue that Avedon's intentions are to influence and evoke condescending emotions from the viewer such as pity.
+While In the American West is one of Avedon's most notable works, it has often been criticized for falsifying the West through voyeuristic themes and for exploiting his subjects.
+Avedon's book was actually controversial when it was first released.
+Some people found it unconventional and unexpected for a book about the West, but it became an iconic image that challenged traditional perceptions of the region.
+Critics question why a photographer from the East, who traditionally focuses on models or public figures, would go out West to capture working-class people who represent hardship and suffering.
+They argue that Avedon's intentions are to influence and evoke condescending emotions, such as pity, from the viewer.

 Exhibitions

-Avedon had numerous museum exhibitions around the world.
-His first major retrospective was at the Minneapolis Institute of Arts in 1970.
+Avedon's work has been the subject of numerous museum exhibitions worldwide.
+His first major retrospective was held at the Minneapolis Institute of Arts in 1970.

-The Metropolitan Museum of Art (NYC) presented two solo exhibitions during his lifetime, in 1978 and 2002.
-In 1980, a retrospective was organized by the University Art Museum in Berkeley.
-Major retrospectives were mounted at the Whitney Museum of American Art, New York (1994), and at the Louisiana Museum of Modern Art, Humlebaek, Denmark (2007; which traveled to Milan, Paris, Berlin, Amsterdam and San Francisco, through 2009).
-Showing Avedon's work from his earliest, sun-splashed pictures in 1944 to portraits in 2000 that convey his fashion fatigue, the International Center of Photography in 2009 mounted the largest survey of his fashion work.
-Also in 2009, the Corcoran Gallery of Art showed Richard Avedon: Portraits of Power, bringing together his political portraits for the first time.
+The Metropolitan Museum of Art presented two solo exhibitions during his lifetime: a retrospective in 1978 and Richard Avedon: Portraits in 2002, featuring approximately 180 portraits made throughout his career, including those of Dwight D. Eisenhower, Marian Anderson, Francis Bacon, and Joseph Brodsky.
+In 1980, the University Art Museum in Berkeley organized a retrospective.
+Major retrospectives followed at the Whitney Museum of American Art (1994) and the Louisiana Museum of Modern Art in Humlebæk, Denmark (2007), which traveled to Milan, Paris, Berlin, Amsterdam, and San Francisco through 2009.